 Restaurants in Mykonos

-Before I visited Mykonos, I was told how expensive it was.
+Before visiting Mykonos, I was told how expensive it was.
 Living in London this is something I am used to so you just need to do your research.
 The restaurants in Mykonos that I set out below range from high end fine dining to local cafes where you can get a lunch for 2 people for under €10.
-So just decide whether you are on a budget or want to splash the cash – we did a bit of both!
+So just decide whether you are on a budget or want to splash the cash.
+We did a bit of both!

 You will hear a lot about souvlaki and gyros!
 But what is the difference?
 This can be subjective but here is my take.
 A souvlaki can be served on a skewer or in a pita.
 It is made with souvlaki meat served with tzatziki, tomatoes and onions on grilled pita.
 Gyros is also served in a pita but is made with gyro meat which is usually beef, pork or chicken (think more like kebab meat).
 These are the cheapest snacks in Mykonos and rather delicious!